 Payment Deadlines

 You must pay in full by the day of your student's class in order to participate in Weekend Enrichment.
 All fees are payable to the Belin-Blank Center.
+Inactive applications may be cancelled to make room for students on the waitlist.

 Financial Aid